Title: Love Potions and Other Calamities

 It so happens that she once gives him a cup of ‘his favourite’ tea.
 But the chap doesn’t like it, so he passes it to the pub help – Mara.
 Little did the poor girl knew that the ‘tea’ would give take her to a world of ecstasy and pleasure.
 Jack rescues Mara from embarrassing herself further.
 But Rosie has her doubts – why didn’t he seduce her?
 Or was it too strong that he seduced another woman?

 Off goes Rosie on a quest to find out about her husband’s ‘affairs’.
 Well, things aren’t always as simple as they seem to be, do they?
 A hazelnut tree in their compound is dead – someone’s put a copper nail into it.
 Also, there are rumours of sightings of a large black cat.
 Rosie is jokingly called the local witch.
 Is someone trying to ruin her name?

 Having read The Things We Learn When We’re Dead and The Space Between Time, I was eager to dive into another of Laidlaw’s masterpieces.
 I adore his storytelling!
 All his books are special.
 He writes stories that are relatable.

-The writing and storytelling are marvellous.
+The writing and storytelling are marvelous.
 I will not talk much about the story and make this review a spoiler.
-But let me tell you this – there’s dark humour, romance, the sexual tension between the characters, and a large black cat lurking around.
+But let me tell you this – there’s dark humor, romance, the sexual tension between the characters, and a large black cat lurking around.
 Mara and the reverend become unintended victims of Rosie’s remedies.
 The eccentric characters and equally weirder stories of theirs make you giggle.

 Rosie creates quite a fuss about her turning forty.
 Uff!
 She’s being a pain-in-the-backside – Jack, tell me you love me; Jack, why are you wearing geriatric slippers; Jack this, Jack that! *rolls eyes*